-With that in mind, we have no problem saying the Sony SRS-XB41 is more or less the pinnacle of what Bluetooth can do.
+The Sony SRS-XB41 Bluetooth speaker doesn't break the mold - but, it's probably the pinnacle of the form factor.
 It’s big.
 It’s powerful.
 It packs more bass than you’d believe.
 And its battery lasts the entire day and can even charge your phone or tablet, too.

 And yet, while the speaker seems to tick every box, it’s inept in one area that speakers were designed to be good at: reproducing sound.

 Unfortunately, what that means is that, unless you’re adamant about bass-heavy sound and don’t care that it comes at the expense of most everything else, Sony’s latest speaker just isn’t the portable music box for you.

 That said, unless you can snag the Sony SRS-XB41 for a significant discount (like the $149 deal going on over at Walmart), there are other cheaper, better sounding speakers on the market.